Garrison-Qu/Color-Game/Color_Game/data/Readme.txt

 - This demo font is ONLY for PERSONAL USE.
 NO COMMERCIAL USE ALLOWED!

-- Contact us to purchase the commercial license: Ronindesign.id@gmail.com
+- Contact us to purchase the commercial license: teddyqv@outlook.com

 - For Corporate use, you must purchase a Corporate license

-- Any donation are very appreciated.
-Paypal account for donations:  https://www.paypal.me/ronindesignff

-Have question? comments or complaints, please send them to Ronindesign.id@gmail.com Check out our another font on Behance : https://www.behance.net/ronindesignid

 Best regard
-RoninDesign
+Garrison Qu